 But the job was not easy.

-“At many places, people were reluctant to receive aid.
-They thought we are government agents,” said Nighat.
+“In many places, people were reluctant to receive aid.
+They thought we were government agents,” said Nighat.
 She persisted and succeeded in winning over hearts.
+There were no strategies.
+“I never prepared plans for my work, whatever comes to my mind, I follow that.”

-In 1998, Nighat observed miserable condition of widows and orphans in a village in the backwaters of Dal Lake.
+In 1998, Nighat observed the miserable condition of widows and orphans in a village in the backwaters of Dal Lake.
 “There were small children that had suffered a lot in terms of everything.
 Both of their parents were killed and had nowhere to go,” said Nighat.

 But soon Nighat wanted an alternative for orphanages.
-“The child at orphanage is cut off from the society and other family members.
+“The child at the orphanage is cut off from the society and other family members.
 So we stopped receiving more children at Shehjar.
 At the same time, we also discontinued to provide the sustenance allowance to widows.
 We looked for alternatives,” says Nighat.

-For children the Help foundation started day boarding schools so that they could live with a parent if alive or a relative in case both were dead.
+For children, the Help Foundation started day boarding schools so that they could live with a parent if alive or a relative in case both were dead.
 Currently, they have eight such schools in Srinagar and other districts.
 They also provide loans to students for higher studies and professional education.

-Nighat says her schools lay stress on quality education and extra curricular activities.
+Nighat says her schools lay stress on quality education and extracurricular activities.
 “I want to give these children the best education by every means.”

 For widows and underprivileged women, the foundation set up empowerment centres that teach skills like cutting and tailoring, embroidery, and spice making to help women earn their livelihood.
-“We are also helping trained women and children to setup small scale businesses,” said Nighat.
+“We are also helping trained women and children to set up small-scale businesses,” said Nighat.

 She keeps on expanding the areas of help.
 A polyclinic set up by them provides psychiatric counselling to women.
 Speech therapists, gynaecologists and regular physicians also give consultations to patients.